Last Updated on January 19, 2021 by Max

 The best way to (almost) travel for free is probably to do housesitting in different places throughout the year.
 But then you still have to find a way to cover living expenses and costs for flight tickets or train rides.

-Luckily the travel jobs on this list provide you with plenty of inspiration to start your own career in the world of travel!
+Luckily the various international travel jobs on this list provide you with plenty of inspiration to start your own career in the world of travel!